junhuang-ho/Ride/NOTES.md

 good blog post explaining: https://ethereum.org/en/developers/tutorials/the-graph-fixing-web3-data-querying/#the-graph-server

+long-term is using The Graph Network (instead of a Hosted Service), which would reduce costs as no need to maintain server & only pay as users query (pay-per-usage).

 # Encrypt data before send to blockchain

 1. Good tutorial explaining the steps to encrypt data (in JS): https://github.com/pubkey/eth-crypto/blob/master/tutorials/encrypted-message.md